Hotty-Frank/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cat is used to display content of a file the dot is for even hidden content.
+find to search the type
+. dot refers to the current directory
+*wildcard to refer to all files that end with js